Debkanta715/Project_everything/Banking_system/README.md

 # Nodemailer with OAuth2 Setup (Node.js)

-This project demonstrates how to send emails using Nodemailer with OAuth2 authentication in a Node.js application.
+This  documentation demonstrates how to send emails using Nodemailer with OAuth2 authentication in a Node.js application.

 ## Features